10 easy steps to create a stunning book cover using Photoshop

 Get a print template (Step 5)

 If you're looking to publish in print as well as digital you may want to get a print cover next.
 For this step you will need to know how many pages your print book will have as this affects your spine width.
-Once you know the number of pages and your preferred book size you can calculate your print template or—if you intend to use Amazon's print on demand service—download a print template from the Createspace website.
+Once you know the number of pages and your preferred book size you can calculate your print template or—if you intend to use Amazon's print on demand service—download a print template from the KDP website.

 Draw your 'guides' cover template (Step 6)